-Waukesha West/North/South has won the most team titles with seven, and River Falls is one behind with six.
-Brookfield Central, De Pere and Whitefish Bay have won five State championships, and Whitefish Bay has an additional two titles that came with a cooperative arrangement with Shorewood.
-De Pere's five titles came consecutively (1986-90).
-Nicolet, Mount Horeb and Southwestern/Cuba City have won four State titles.
-Besides De Pere, the only teams to win three consecutive championships are Nicolet (1980-82), Waukesha West/North/South (1999-2001 & 2006-08), River Falls (2002-04) and Franklin/Muskego/Oak Creek/Whitnall (2011-13).
+Whitefish Bay has won the most team titles with eight, and it should also be noted that Whitefish Bay has an additional two titles that came with a cooperative arrangement with Shorewood.
+Waukesha West/North/South has won the second-most team titles with seven.
+Franklin/Muskego/Oak Creek/Whitnall and River Falls are next on the list with six.
+Four of Franklin/Muskego/Oak Creek/Whitnall titles (2011-14) were consecutive.
+Brookfield Central, De Pere and Mount Horeb have won five State championships.
+De Pere's five titles came consecutively (1986-90), Nicolet and Southwestern/Cuba City have won four State titles.
+Besides De Pere and Franklin/Muskego/Oak Creek/Whitnall, the only teams to win three consecutive championships are Nicolet (1980-82), Waukesha West/North/South (1999-2001 & 2006-08) and River Falls (2002-04).

 Individually, Beth Weber of Whitefish Bay/Shorewood has won the most titles with 10, and Gina Piazza of Fall River is next in line with eight.
-Jenny Donar of Southwestern/Cuba City has won seven titles, and Julie Stefan of Franklin/Muskego/Whitnall, Kelly Dahlstrom of Onalaska, Barb Zakowski of Green Bay Southwest, Gabrielle Mahairas of La Crosse Central and Sami Todd of Gale-Ettrick-Trempealeau/Cochrane-Fountain City/Melrose-Mindoro each won six events during their careers.
+Jenny Donar of Southwestern/Cuba City has won seven titles, and Molly Benavides of Burlington/Badger/Catholic Central/Wilmot, Bailey Fitzpatrick also of Burlington/Badger/Catholic Central/Wilmot, Julie Stefan of Franklin/Muskego/Whitnall, Kelly Dahlstrom of Onalaska, Barb Zakowski of Green Bay Southwest, Gabrielle Mahairas of La Crosse Central and Sami Todd of Gale-Ettrick-Trempealeau/Cochrane-Fountain City/Melrose-Mindoro each won six events during their careers.

 Donar is the only gymnast to win an event four times, winning the uneven parallel bars crown from 2003-06.
 Weber, Shanna Popp of Burlington/Badger/Catholic Central/Wilmot and Jessie Laho of Westosha Central won the uneven parallel bars three times.
 Weber and Danielle Longway of Onalaska have each won the state vault competition three times during their careers, and Tricia Adkins of Sun Prairie, Amber Rohde of Southwestern/Cuba City and Piazza are the only three gymnasts that are three-time champions in the floor exercise.
 No gymnast has won three beam titles.